smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

       }
 ```

-The API endpoint will feed into our [visualization](http://saadiqm.com/curb-rules-map/) which is using Mapbox and Gatsby.
+The API endpoint will feed into our [visualization](http://saadiqm.com/curb-rules-map/) which is using Mapbox and [Gatsby](https://www.gatsbyjs.org/) for UI.
 We’re able to filter different features of the restriction using Mapbox.
 As an example, I’ve included two visualizations that toggle parking classes (i.e. Passenger Vehicle, Loading Zone, Taxi Zone etc.) and parking rates.

 #### Challenges and Limitations